-- All students will have 8 periods of English, Maths and Science - All students will have 3 periods of PE - All students will have 1 period of Religious Education and PSHCE each - All students will have 5 periods of their option choice subject - All students will have form time at the end of every day apart from Tuesday
+- All students will have 8 periods of English and Maths and 9 of Science - All students will have 3 periods of PE (although this is under review) - All students will have 1 period of PSHCE - All students will have 5 periods of their option choice subjects - All students will have form time as normal

 The following subjects are offered as part of the optional curriculum.
-Please choose subjects in order of preference (first choice, second choice and a reserve).
+Please choose subjects in order of preference (first choice, second choice and reserves).
 We aim to accommodate your top choices as far as possible.